 &lt;sup>24Regulation (EU) 2020/852 on the Establishment of a Framework to Facilitate Sustainable Investment, OJ No. L 198/13 (Jun.
 22, 2020); Commission and a number of other jurisdictions have developed or are working on similar initiatives.
-The EU, Argentina, Canada, Chile, China, India, Kenya and Morocco established the International Platform on Sustainable Finance to connect policy-makers working on these issues.
+The EU, Argentina, Canada, Chile, China, India, Kenya and Morocco established the International Platform on Sustainable Finance to connect policymakers working on these issues.
 The International Platform on Sustainable Finance has begun work to compare the EU and Chinese taxonomies, and to compare ESG disclosures in various jurisdictions.
 The World Bank has published a guide for states on developing national green taxonomies.
-And, in November 2021 the IFRS (the body which develops international standards for financial reporting) announced the establishment of the International Sustainability Standards Board.
+In November 2021 the IFRS (the body which develops international standards for financial reporting) announced the establishment of the International Sustainability Standards Board, and the ISSB has been working since then on developing standards.

 These examples of various projects around the development of standards and principles for green or sustainable finance involve a range of different governmental and non-governmental actors.
 And, as in other areas of policy-making, affected actors and groups (business groups and environmental groups) lobby and attempt to influence the development of the rules and standards.
-Whereas in the context of banking regulation generally, the lobbying efforts of banks and bank trade groups https://ec.europa.eu/info/sites/default/files/business\economy\euro/banking\and\fin\ance/documents/211104-ipsf-esg-disclosure-report\en.pdf.
+Whereas in the context of banking regulation generally, the lobbying efforts of banks and bank trade groups